bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

     with SyncCrazyflie(URI, cf=Crazyflie(rw_cache='./cache')) as scf:
 ```

-This probably all looks pretty familiar, except for one thing line, namely:
+This probably all looks pretty familiar, except for one line, namely:

 `from cflib.positioning.motion_commander import MotionCommander`

-This imports the motion commander, which is pretty much a wrapper around the position setpoint frame work of the crazyflie.
-You probably have unknowingly experienced this when trying out the assist modes in this [tutorial with the flow deck in the cfclient](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/)
+This imports the motion commander, which is pretty much a wrapper around the position setpoint frame work of the Crazyflie.
+You probably have unknowingly experienced this when trying out the assist modes in this [tutorial with the flow deck in the cfclient](https://www.bitcraze.io/documentation/tutorials/getting-started-with-flow-deck/).

 ## Step 1: Security before flying

 Since this tutorial won't be a table top tutorial like last time, but an actual flying one, we need to put some securities in place.
-The flow deck that you are using, should be correctly attached to the crazyflie.
+The flow deck that you are using, should be correctly attached to the Crazyflie.
 If it is not, it will try to fly anyway without a good position estimate and for sure is going to crash.

 We want to know if the deck is correctly attached before flying, therefore we will add a callback for the `"deck.bcFlow2"` parameter.
-Add the following line after the `...SyncCrazyflie(...)` in `__main__`
+Add the following line after the `...SyncCrazyflie(...)` in `__main__`:
 ```python
     with SyncCrazyflie(URI, cf=Crazyflie(rw_cache='./cache')) as scf: